Fire-Break-158/maxsessions.com/README.md

 ##### Minimum #####

 The bare minimum to get started would be
-- create an ENV file with contents like 'export BASEDIR=/path/to/docker/files/external/to/containers'
+- create an ENV file
+	- This is to differentiate between production and development.
+	- Development typically would be whatever path to your test directory like 'export BASEDIR=/path/to/docker/files/external/to/containers'
+	- Production should be 'BASEDIR=/app/dockerfiles' unless you change the setup for some reason, you can see that this is also mapped in the CMD as is explained later.